Extensible Skills Specification

 The command MUST be a single line.
 The ! prefix MUST appear at the start of the line (after optional whitespace).

-2.2 Standard Skill-Memories Lookup
+2.2 Instruction-Based Skill-Memories Loading

-The canonical DCI one-liner for skill-memories lookup:
+The canonical skill-memories loading instruction:

 !`s="<skill-name>"; for d in .specweave/skill-memories .claude/skill-memories "$HOME/.claude/skill-memories"; do p="$d/$s.md"; [ -f "$p" ] && awk '/^## Learnings$/{ok=1;next}/^## /{ok=0}ok' "$p" && break; done 2>/dev/null; true`

-2.3 Graceful Degradation
+2.3 DCI Graceful Degradation

 - Shell errors do not prevent skill execution